 Betsy DeVos, U.S. Department of Education secretary at the time, announced in early December that the pause would be extended again through Jan.
 31, 2021.
 In January 2021, acting Secretary of Education Phil Rosenfelt extended the pause to Sept.
 30, 2021, at Biden’s request.
 The forbearance was extended again through the end of December 2021.
 Although the administration said that would be the final extension, the Education Department announced Dec.
 22 that the freeze would be prolonged again through May 1 — another four more months.

-As a cumulative result, most borrowers with student loans held by the federal government will not have been required to make payments on those loans, nor have interest accrue on them, for nearly two years per the administrative forbearance.
+As a cumulative result, with the new extension through Aug.
+31, most borrowers with student loans held by the federal government will not have been required to make payments on those loans — nor have interest accrue on them — for nearly 2.5 years per the administrative forbearance.
 In addition, collections activities such as wage garnishment and the reduction of tax refunds have been prohibited, providing help for student loan borrowers struggling during the COVID-19 pandemic.

 Another extension is great news for borrowers who have been relying on this relief to make ends meet.
 Here is what you need to know.

 Temporary Pauses Are Still Automatic

 For qualifying borrowers, the extension will automatically continue the pause on federal student loan payments and involuntary collections through the end of August.
 The temporary 0% interest rate on all federally held student loans will also continue.